-Professor Sprotzer has taught business law, business ethics and corporate responsibility at Rider for 35 years.
+Ira Sprotzer, M.B.A., JD, has taught business law, business ethics and corporate responsibility at Rider University for 35 years.
 His professional experience includes the practice of business law and real estate law, as well as trust and estate planning.
 His research interests are in constitutional law as it relates to business and business ethics and he has published articles in a variety of business journals.
-Professor Sprotzer has taught in the EMBA program since its inception and was influential in the redesign of the program.

 David Suk teaches a variety of graduate Finance courses including Corporate Finance, Corporate Performance Evaluation, Applied Corporate Finance, and Financial Modeling.
 In his courses, Dr. Suk brings real world finance cases into the classroom.
 He was a recipient of the Inaugural Rider Way Awards in 2012 for his exemplary academic and professional accomplishments as well as leadership and service within the Graduate Business program.
 Dr. Suk has written many articles of interest for practitioners of finance.

-Dr. Lauren Eder is a professor of Information Systems in the Department of Information Systems & Supply Chain Management, and Director of the Center for International Business.
+Dr. Lauren Eder is a professor of Information Systems in the Department of Information Systems & Supply Chain Management.
 She holds a Ph.D. and MBA from Drexel University and a BS from Boston University.
 Dr. Eder teaches graduate and undergraduate business courses including information systems for supply chain management, data mining, electronic commerce, and management information systems, as well as the EMBA international seminar and other international business study tour courses.